rotorflight/rotorflight-ref-design/Reference-Design-F7C.md

 ³ Accelerometer CS is needed with chips like BMI088

 ⁴ Accelerometer INT is needed with chips like BMI088

+⁵ The current on this pin must not exceed 3mA

 ## ADC Inputs